At Home After Hip

 • Supported standing exercises, including knee raises; leg lifts to the back, called hip extensions; and leg lifts to the side, called hip abductions

 • Short walks with the help of an assistive device.
-Soon, you will need less assistance and walk for 5 to10 minutes, 3 to 4 times a day
+Soon, you will need less assistance and walk for five to ten minutes, three to four times a day

 • Stair climbing one step at a time with support

-• Using an exercise bike for 10 to 15 minutes, 2 times a day
+• Using an exercise bike for 10 to 15 minutes, twice a day

 • Exercising against resistance, such as with a band